kalekundert/wellmap/docs/file_format.rst

     A block containing any options that apply to the whole layout, but not any wells in particular.
 For example, this would be a good place to specify plotting parameters or data analysis algorithms.
 The entries in this block can be anything.
-Thw whole block is simply parsed into a dictionary and returned by the `load()` function.
+The whole block is simply parsed into a dictionary and returned by the `load()` function.

   ``alert``